Dr Phil Lavin, PhD, FASA, FRAPS

 Dr Suzanne Turner is an acknowledged world expert in cancer cell biology at the University of Cambridge, UK.

 She obtained her PhD in oncology from the world-renowned Paterson Institute for Cancer Research and the Christie Hospital in Manchester where she examined the potential toxic side effects of chemoprotective gene therapy in collaboration with AstraZeneca.
 Suzanne then worked at the AstraZeneca Central Toxicology Labs before moving to the Babraham Institute in Cambridge where she began to investigate mechanisms of lymphomagenesis, a subject that she has pursued to become a world-expert in paediatric lymphomas.
-For the past 15 years Suzanne has been leading an academic research group at the University of Cambridge with backing from various organisations with research funding of over £10m including GSK, the European Union, Bloodwise and CRUK.
-She also teaches aspects of the medical, veterinary and natural science tripos and runs the second-year course on biology of disease.
-Suzanne has been a fellow of Hughes Hall, a Cambridge College since 2015.
+For the past 17 years Suzanne has been leading an academic research group at the University of Cambridge with backing from various organisations with research funding of over £10m including GSK, the European Union, Blood Cancer UK, the Little Princess Trust, Neuroblastoma UK and CRUK.
+She also teaches and examines aspects of the medical, veterinary and natural science tripos at the University of Cambridge and is chair of graduate education.
+Suzanne has been a fellow of Hughes Hall, a Cambridge College since 2015 where she is also a tutor.

 In 2005, Suzanne was awarded the prestigious Leukaemia and Lymphoma Research (LLR) Bennett Fellowship and in 2010 an LLR lectureship.